thephez/docs-platform/docs/explanations/dpns.md

 ### Implementation

-DPNS names have several constraints as defined in the [DPNS data contract](https://github.com/dashpay/platform/blob/v1.0.0-beta.3/packages/dpns-contract/schema/v1/dpns-contract-documents.json).
+DPNS names have several constraints as defined in the [DPNS data contract](https://github.com/dashpay/platform/blob/master/packages/dpns-contract/schema/v1/dpns-contract-documents.json).
 The constraints provide compatibility with DNS and protection from homograph attacks:

-* Maximum length - 63 characters
+1. Maximum length - 63 characters
-* Character set - `0-9`, `-` (hyphen), and `A-Z` (case insensitive)
+1. Character set - `0-9`, `-` (hyphen), and `A-Z` (case insensitive)
     * Note: Use of `-` as a prefix/suffix to a name is _not_ allowed (e.g. `-name` or `name-`).
-This constraint is defined by this JSON-Schema [pattern](https://github.com/dashpay/platform/blob/master/packages/dpns-contract/schema/dpns-contract-documents.json#L38) in the DPNS data contract: `^[a-zA-Z0-9][a-zA-Z0-9-]{0,61}[a-zA-Z0-9]$`
+This constraint is defined by this JSON-Schema [pattern](https://github.com/dashpay/platform/blob/master/packages/dpns-contract/schema/v1/dpns-contract-documents.json#L44) in the DPNS data contract: `"^[a-zA-Z0-9][a-zA-Z0-9-]{0,61}[a-zA-Z0-9]$`
-* Domain labels are converted to lowercase for case-insensitive uniqueness validation.
-Then, "o", "i" and "l" replaced with "0" and "1" to mitigate [homograph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack).
-For example, "Alice" is normalized "a11ce".
+1. Domain labels are converted to lowercase for case-insensitive uniqueness validation.
+1. To mitigate [homograph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack), `o` is replaced with `0` and `i`/`l` are replaced with `1`.
+For example, "Alice" is normalized to "a11ce".

 Additional validation rules related to the `domain` document are enforced by the DPNS [data triggers](../explanations/platform-protocol-data-trigger.md) defined in [rs-drive-abci](https://github.com/dashpay/platform/tree/master/packages/rs-drive-abci/src/execution/validation/state_transition/state_transitions/documents_batch/data_triggers/triggers).